MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Outlook-add-in/MyA-Add-in-Email-read-stats.md

 ## Email read statistics

 MyAnalytics can tell you how many people have opened your emails and how long they spent reading them.
-In general, it informs you about emails that you sent to five or more Office 365 users who are internal to your company (but see [Exceptions](#exceptions)).
+In general, it informs you about emails that you sent to five or more Office 365 users who are internal to your company.
+(For more information about which email messages it reports statistics on, see [Exceptions](#exceptions).)
 It displays this information in "cards," such as this one:

 <img src="../../../Images/Still-updating.png" alt="Still updating">

+After you send an email message, it takes up to fifteen minutes before MyAnalytics can inform you about it.
+MyAnalytics groups similar information into a single summary card that you can select and expand to see a more detailed view.

 ### Exceptions
 MyAnalytics does not display this information about every email that you send.
 Specifically, it does not report about email messages in the following categories: